darkcom109/Maniac/README.md

 - Comment on Other People's Post and Cause Ragebait
 - Upvote on User's Posts
 - View Maniac's Leaderboard Ranking and Obtain a Rank
-- View Every User Profile
+- View Every Users Profile

 ---